Northern Serengeti: Lions, Beautiful Lions

 Soon we were saying our goodbyes (I hope he keeps in contact), and I was on the Cessna Caravan with two other couples, for our milk-run to Grumeti, my next stop in the Serengeti.
 We had 2 stops along the way to drop-off and pick up other passengers.

 At our 2nd stop the pilot managed to get the plane bogged in the soft dirt at the “take-off” end of the airstrip.
-This was not his fault – it’s a result of lots of rain on a dirt-gravel runway.
-With help from local rangers who did the hard work, and our 9 passengers cheering on from the sidelines, they managed to get it unstuck.
+This was not his fault – it’s a result of lots of rain on a dirt-gravel runway that needed to be packed down a little more.
+With help from local rangers who did the hard work pushing, and our 9 passengers cheering on from the sidelines, they managed to get it unstuck.

-Next stop, 10 minutes away, was the Grumeti airstrip where Isaac, my guide for the 3 days here at Mila Tented Camp, was waiting patiently.
+Next stop 10 minutes away, was the Grumeti airstrip where Isack, my guide for the 3 days here at Mila Tented Camp, was waiting patiently.

-Mila is another delightful place – as I write this, I’m looking out at the grassy Serengeti Plains stretching out in all directions, hills and mountains in the distance, the sun shining, and puffy white clouds dotting the sky.
+Mila is another delightful place: as I write this, I’m looking out at the grassy Serengeti Plains stretching in all directions, hills and mountains in the distance, the sun shining, and puffy white clouds dotting the sky.

 Off we went, the sky clouding over and smoke from controlled burns filling the air.
 We drove across the grasses, staying on 4WD tracks where possible.
 But since wildlife doesn’t follow roads, we were soon off-road and on a gentle grassy slope, trees and dense shrub behind us and far ahead.